gufan0000/cs-map-overlay-tts/README.md

 - **Text Display**: Show or hide the enemy position information on the screen.
 - **TTS Settings**: Control the volume, speech rate, and TTS voice.
-- **Hotkeys**: Configure hotkeys for toggling the display and the TTS system.
+- **Hotkeys**: Configure hotkeys for toggling the display and controlling TTS.

 ### Key Hotkeys
 - **Toggle Text Display**: Set your preferred key (e.g., `F11`).
 - **Toggle Enemy Detection**: Set your preferred key (e.g., `F10`).